carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

   }

-The pragma can also be used with 'off' which turns FP contraction off for a section of the code.
+The pragma can also be used with ``off`` which turns FP contraction off for a section of the code.
 This can be useful when fast contraction is otherwise enabled for the translation unit with the ``-ffp-contract=fast` flag.